tusharrrhk/Flight-Status-Prediction/README.md

 - Evaluating performance based on departure and arrival status.
 - Provide actionable recommendations to optimize operations.
 - Create visualizations to aid data-driven decision-making.
+- Developing ML models like Random Forest and XGBoost to predict arrival status.
+- Improve the performance by using K-Fold Cross Validation and Hyperparameter Tuning.

 ---